TheTomorrowLab/WP-Asset-Manager/README.md

 WP Asset Manager - Beta
 ==============

-A wordpress plugin that deactivates individual or all wp plugin styles and scripts per page to increase load time.
+A wordpress plugin that deactivates individual or all wp plugin styles and scripts per page to decrease load time.